-The Process: Developmental editing is the most detailed, comprehensive, and thoughtful editing package offered by Amma Edits.
+The Process: Developmental editing is the most detailed, comprehensive, and thoughtful editing package offered by Amma Edits, LLC.
 During a developmental edit, your manuscript will be deconstructed and rebuilt in the most critical of cases, but in general, I will offer ideas to further develop your plot, in addition to detailed plot hole notes.
 Full chapters might be moved or deleted, paragraphs will be rewritten, moved, or deleted entirely.
 Characters might be tamed, given a makeover, or killed altogether.
 The dialogue will be refined or given some personality.

 Here are a few things that developmental editing focuses on:

-Plot consistency – An author’s story falls apart when the plot lacks consistency.
+Plot consistency – An author’s narrative falls apart when the plot lacks consistency.
 Is your story made up of a series of plots that leave the reader asking, “what happens next?”
 Or did you make a wrong turn and leave them asking, “so what?
 That doesn’t even make any sense.”

 Pacing – Ever heard a reader say a book fell flat?
 This happens when the author neglects to properly pace their story.
 Good pacing builds up emotion and leads a reader to keep turning the page.
 Poor pacing leaves them disappointed.